fagga/transmission-remote-cli/README.md

 ![Screenshot](http://cloud.github.com/downloads/fagga/transmission-remote-cli/screenshot.png)

-## Setup
+## Connection information
-If your Transmission daemon is listening for clients at localhost:9091 without authentication, you don't need to configure anything.

-Authentication and connection information can be set via command line with one of these patterns:
+Authentication and host/port can be set via command line with one of these patterns:
 `$ transmission-remote-cli.py -c homeserver`
 `$ transmission-remote-cli.py -c homeserver:1234`